mmagnus/RNA-Structural-Bioinformatics-Crash-Course/README.md

 ### Assess the quality of your structure (mqapRNA)
 <http://mqaprna-vm.dmz.genesilico.pl:8666/>
 ### Calculate RMSD between the native structure and models (PyMOL)

+1. use PyMOL to align SimRNAweb models with the native structure

 ### Refine models (QRNAS)
 QRNA 0.2 - Quick Refinement of Nucleic Acids 0.2